Photo to Enlarge.

 revelation.
 By holding on to the memory of the Grail inside

-us, we go on to learn deeper truths experientially, every day of
+us, we learn deeper truths experientially, every day of

 This happens only when we awaken our hearts

 and are open to it.
-Only when we choose to imbibe on its truth as
+Only when we choose to imbibe from its truth as

 we experience it daily.
 Here, in this grand affirmation, we find